wso2/docs-is/en/identity-server/next/docs/guides/organization-management/onboard-sub-org-admins.md

     !!! note
         Take note of the user-id received in the response of the above cURL.

-2. Use the following cURL to check if the name of organization you wish to create is available.
+2. Use the following cURL to check if the name of the organization you wish to create is available.

     ``` curl
     curl --location 'https://{{ host_name }}/api/server/v1/organizations/check-name' \